unomwade/EfficiencyScoringAlgorithm/README.md

-# EfficiencyScoringAlgorithm
+EfficiencyScoringAlgorithm

-Algorithm for geographic clustering and feature weight determination for generating scoring rules
+Algorithm for geographic clustering and feature weight determination for generating scoring rules.

-This repository contains R Markdown notebooks for analyzing and modeling driver telematics data, but the idea can be easily abstracted to other subjects.
+This repository contains R Markdown notebooks for analyzing and modeling driver telematics data.
+The method can be easily generalized to other applications beyond drivers.

-The purpose of this iteration was to create a scoring method for driver efficiency that was agnostic towards differences in geography to eliminate unfair comparisons amongst driver in the CONUS.
+The purpose of this iteration was to build a scoring method for driver efficiency that is agnostic to geography, so drivers across different regions can be compared fairly.

-It covers two main areas:
+The project has two main components:

-Driver Location Clustering – Creates clusters based on geospatial data of trips drivers take to partition scoring/ranking.
+Driver Location Clustering – partitioning drivers into comparable groups using geospatial event clustering.

-Driver Performance – Uses machine learning and SHAP to create feature weights for scoring and then applies statistical tests for sanity checks.
+Driver Performance – generating feature weights for efficiency scoring using machine learning and SHAP, followed by statistical validation.

-The goal is to make sense of raw telematics data and extract insights about driver behavior and performance
+The overall goal is to turn raw telematics data into meaningful, fair insights about driver behavior and efficiency.

 Notebooks
-1. Driver Location Clustering (Driver Location Clustering.Rmd)
+Driver Location Clustering (Driver Location Clustering.Rmd)

-Purpose: Identify hotspots so that drivers can be compared amongst themselves.
+Purpose: Identify geographic hotspots so drivers are only compared against peers who operate in similar areas.

 Key steps:

 Load heartbeat/event data from MongoDB or local cache.

-Extract driver IDs, timestamps, and event attributes.
+Extract driver IDs, timestamps, and attributes.

-Apply geospatial clustering (DBSCAN) to group nearby events.
+Apply DBSCAN for spatial clustering.

-Map event clusters using shapefiles (sf, tigris) for context.
+Overlay clusters on maps using shapefiles (sf, tigris).

-Visualize hotspots and movement patterns with ggplot2.
+Visualize clusters and movement patterns with ggplot2.

-2. Driver Performance (Driver Performance.Rmd)
+Driver Performance (Driver Performance.Rmd)

-Purpose: Create feature weights for scoring by using xgboost and SHAP with MPG as a target variable.
-I tried maximizing R^2 as we are not interested in predicting MPG, but defining feature importance.
+Purpose: Derive feature weights for efficiency scoring, using MPG as a target only to surface feature importance (not to predict MPG).

 Key steps:

-Load performance data (dperf.csv) or pull directly from MongoDB.
+Load performance data (dperf.csv) or pull from MongoDB.

-Feature engineering with dplyr/data.table.

-Train predictive models with xgboost.
+Engineer features with dplyr / data.table.

+Train xgboost models.

-Assess model performance and feature importance (vip)
+Use SHAP / feature importance (vip) to determine weights.

-Statistical testing and bootstrapping for verification
+Run statistical tests and bootstrapping to validate results.

 Setup
 Requirements

-R (≥ 4.0)
+R ≥ 4.0

-Recommended: RStudio for running .Rmd files
+RStudio recommended for working with .Rmd files

-Packages used:
+Packages

-dplyr
-xgboost
-vip
-data.table
-mongolite
-jsonlite
-lubridate
+Core: dplyr, data.table, jsonlite, lubridate

-sf
-dbscan
-geosphere
-ggplot2
+Database: mongolite

-tigris
+Geospatial: sf, dbscan, geosphere, tigris

+Modeling & explanation: xgboost, vip

+Visualization: ggplot2